 Instructors often use online assessment tools to gauge their students’ progress.
 There are a number of options available for faculty, depending on what type of assessment they would like to perform.
 All of these tools can be used at no cost by Michigan Engineering faculty and students.

 Canvas has a built-in quiz/exam module with automatic grading that can be seamlessly integrated into any course.
-The quizzes can be constructed in Canvas, and can contain a mixture of a variety of different style questions including true/false, multiple-choice, and calculation-based questions.
+The quizzes can be constructed in Canvas and can contain a mixture of a variety of different style questions including true/false, multiple-choice, and calculation-based questions.
 ITS offers training on how to use this and other features in Canvas.
-While there is some built in ability to randomize or generate multiple versions of a single question or quiz (i.e., each student receiving a unique version of the quiz), there are some constraints in Canvas.
+While there is some built-in ability to randomize or generate multiple versions of a single question or quiz (i.e., each student receives a unique version of the quiz), there are some constraints in Canvas.

 Gradecraft is a learning management system that instructors can use to build gameful courses.
 Instead of the usual grades for each assessment leading based on a percentage correct, the tool uses gameful pedagogy to give students more autonomy in how they progress through the class.